AllenDowney/EqualityWEF/HALE/plan.md

 - Visualize correlations (heatmap)
 - Identify highly correlated predictors (e.g., smoking ↔ cardiovascular disease)
 - This confirms need for Ridge/Lasso regularization

+**Step 2.3: Extreme Values and Country Rankings**
+- **For each indicator** (both male and female values):
+  - Create table showing countries with highest and lowest values
+  - Include: Country name, value, and rank
+  - Show top 5 and bottom 5 countries for each indicator
+  - This helps identify which countries drive variation in each predictor
+- **For gender gaps** (computed gaps for each indicator):
+  - Create table showing countries with largest and smallest gaps
+  - Include: Country name, male value, female value, computed gap (Male - Female), and rank
+  - Show top 5 and bottom 5 countries for each indicator gap
+  - This helps identify which countries have the most extreme gender differences
+- **For HALE gap** (target variable):
+  - Create table showing countries with largest and smallest HALE gaps
+  - Include: Country name, Male HALE, Female HALE, HALE gap (Female - Male), and rank
+  - Show all countries ranked by HALE gap
+  - This provides context for understanding the target variable distribution

+**Step 2.4: Summary Statistics by Indicator** ✅ **COMPLETE**
+- ✅ Created summary tables with one row per indicator showing:
+  - Median, Min, and Max of midpoint values (rates) across countries
+  - Median, Min, and Max of gender gaps across countries
+  - Separate tables for predictor indicators and target variables (HALE and Life Expectancy)
+  - All values formatted to 3 significant digits
+  - Indicator kept as a column (not index) in all tables
+- ✅ Added correlation columns to predictor tables:
+  - Corr HALE: Correlation between predictor and HALE gap
+  - Corr LE: Correlation between predictor and Life Expectancy gap
+  - Color coding: highest correlation highlighted in green, lowest in pink/red
+- ✅ Created rate-gap correlation table:
+  - Shows correlation between Rate (Mid) and Gap for each indicator
+  - Sorted by correlation magnitude
+  - Formatted to 3 significant digits
+- ✅ Created top 10 correlation tables:
+  - Top 10 correlations (by magnitude) between rates and other rates
+  - Top 10 correlations (by magnitude) between gaps and other gaps
+  - Both tables show indicator pairs and their correlations
+  - Formatted to 3 significant digits
+- ✅ All tables written to HTML files in `jb/tables/` directory:
+  - `predictor_rates.html` - Predictor indicators, rates (with correlation highlighting)
+  - `predictor_gaps.html` - Predictor indicators, gaps (with correlation highlighting)
+  - `target_rates.html` - Target variables (HALE, LE), rates
+  - `target_gaps.html` - Target variables (HALE, LE), gaps
+  - `rate_gap_correlation.html` - Correlation between Rate and Gap for each indicator
+  - `rate_rate_correlation_top10.html` - Top 10 rate-rate correlations
+  - `gap_gap_correlation_top10.html` - Top 10 gap-gap correlations
+- ✅ Tables included in JupyterBook site (`jb/hale_gaps.md`) using MyST `{include}` directive

 ### Phase 3: Model Fitting